Scootu/Kalbonyan--Elmarsos/javascript program/javascript-course/kalbonainalmarsor the thired exam/README.md

 ## this project include :

 1. A simple UI design
-2. Edit() and delete tasks
+2. Edit and delete tasks
-3. Drag and Drop tasks addEventListiner()
+3. Drag and Drop tasks addEventListiner
 4. A local storage

+*note you can save your task by clicking anywhere in the page or press 'Entre' in the keyword

-### this project is not dynamic you can do each operation one time 😔
+### this project is dynamic you can do multible operation in one time

  #### For next update i will make this project more dynamic
  **save , edit ,delet and drag more than one task**